danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 expected to be used during definition simplification.
 See `LangNode::withoutTops` for more details.

-**Note:** Though there are no restrictions on the `name` in general, if a node of this type represents a variable being exported from a module, then it must be a string.

 #### `varDefMutable` &mdash; `@varDef{name: name, value?: expression}`

 * `name: name` &mdash; Variable name to define (must be a symbol).